Films & Video

 Body Sketches

-16mm, 6 minutes, 1978 Animation & Soundtrack by Ruth Hayes
+Animation & Soundtrack by Ruth Hayes

 Nine separate animated cycles of human figure drawings